Radius Fitness by Isobar

 Catalog Browser

-If someone isn't in the mood for the next session in their program, which we provide right on their Home Page, they can browse the content catalog for something new.
+If someone wasn't in the mood for the next session, they could browse the content catalog.

-The catalog is broken up by sessions (workouts), programs (series of workouts - like a class), and the Radius trainers themselves.
+The catalog was broken up by sessions (workouts), programs (series of workouts - like a class), and the trainers themselves.

 Desktop Catalog Browser.
 Mobile is next.